 The time has come to make a decision about your storage equipment.
 You have many options, but one over-riding important decision you need to make is whether to go with drawer storage cabinets or traditional shelving.
-Certainly, there are items that are well served by the old stand-by, industrial shelves.
-But I have evidence that proves, beyond a shadow of a doubt, that for most items, and under most circumstances, your decision should fall on the side of drawer storage cabinets.
+Certainly, there are items that are well-served by the old stand-by, industrial shelves.
+But under most circumstances drawer storage cabinets are more ideal.

-Modular drawer storage cabinets protect your valuable tools, parts and other assets from environmental wear and tear.
+Modular drawer storage cabinets protect your valuable tools, parts, and other assets from environmental wear and tear.
 Items come out of the drawer looking as clean as when they went in.
 This is far from the case with shelving, with items often left out in the open where they can collect coatings of dirt, dust, and grime.
-Drawer storage can provide much greater security for valuable items.
+Drawer storage can provide much greater security for valuable items, as well.
 Whereas shelving is by nature open and unlockable, cabinets are available with a range of locking options.
 Even within a locked storage room, additional locking systems on drawers can improve security and reduce shrinkage.
-Evidence comes to light, Rows of shelving units can divide a room into a series of dark, uninviting corridors, blocking out light and inhibiting airflow.
-Drawer cabinets are not only much more attractive to begin with, keeping stored items out of sight until the drawer is open, their dimensions allow for a much better-lit storage area and improved ventilation.
-Better lighting and improved aesthetics can do wonders for your company’s professional image.
-These improvements can also work to boost employee morale, creating a safe, pleasant and productivity-enhancing workspace.
-Beyond the shadow of a doubt when you weigh all the evidence and judge the benefits of drawer storage cabinets versus shelving units, your decision is truly open and shut.
-Consider everything from space and cost savings to security, inventory control, lighting, and aesthetics, and you will see that drawer storage cabinets are the more efficient and productive option for storing small and medium-sized items.
-Case closed.